loicsander/Robofont-scripts/Metrics/README.md

 ## shift-metrics-italic-to-upright.py

-Script to help with the ‘italic angle’ issue.
+Script to help with the ‘italic angle’ feature.

 Robofont has a very useful option that allows you to display the italic angle of a font in such a way that you can space glyphs as you would roman/upright glyphs, instead of having to use upright sidebearings on slanted shapes.